junwatu/color-detection-openai/blogs/README.md

 The UI consists of two main user interfaces: **image capture** and **color palettes**.
 In this project, we use React.js for better component management.

+### Image Capture

+The image capture user interface is simply a HTML5 video view.
+The full source code for the image capture user interface is in the `WebcamContainer.jsx` file.

+This is the snippet code that show the main HTML tags used:

 ```jsx
 // WebcamContainer.js
 const WebcamContainer = ({ onColorsExtracted }) => {